-The pathophysiology of Atopic dermatitis is complex and may be influenced by many factors such as skin barrier disorders, genetically immune deficiency, as well as immune response aberration to Th2 and impaired cutaneous microbial flora [10, 11], as AD is a multifactorial disease it is expected that it should be triggered by environmental factors in genetically susceptible individuals and many studies point out several susceptibility loci to confirm the strong genetic predisposition of Atopic dermatitis like FLG (Filaggrin) gene , which code an important epidermal structural protein , the “loss of function” mutations in this gene indicate a poor prognosis that the researchers believe that as one loci mutation could increase at least 3-fold risk of developing AD therefore it is the strongest risk factor for AD.
-[12, 13] No definitive treatment has been found for atopic dermatitis and AD cure is centered around a systematic multilateral approach like moisturizing the skin, topical anti-inflammation medicines, or restricting inflammatory factors and a systematic cure includes antibiotics and medicines which are effective on immune system activity, .
-Many different factors including reduce the use of restrictive diets, Identification the stimulus factors are necessary to prevent the disease and its relapse.
-Although.
-These treatments are effective but can't be used long term because of potential serious side effects and cause systemic adverse effects, therefore mental issues follow the stability of the disease and it’s necessary to support by a more beneficial method which has less adverse effects [14].
+The pathophysiology of Atopic dermatitis is complex, which may be influenced by many factors such as skin barrier disorders, genetically immune deficiency, immune response aberration to Th2, and impaired cutaneous microbial flora [10, 11].
+Since AD is a multifactorial disease, so it is expected to be triggered by some environmental factors in genetically susceptible individuals.
+As well, many studies have previously pointed out several susceptibility loci to confirm the strong genetic predisposition of Atopic dermatitis like FLG (Filaggrin) gene, which can code an important epidermal structural protein.
+Additionally, the “loss of function” mutations in this gene indicate a poor prognosis.
+In this regard, the researchers believe that as one loci mutation could increase at least 3-fold risk of developing AD, so it is the strongest risk factor for AD.
+[12, 13] Up to now, no definitive treatment has been found for atopic dermatitis and AD cure is centred on a systematic multilateral approach such as moisturizing the skin, topical anti-inflammation medicines or restricting inflammatory factors.
+Moreover, a systematic cure includes antibiotics and medicines, which are effective on immune system activity.
+Many different factors, including the reduced use of restrictive diets and identification of the stimulus factors are necessary to prevent the disease as well as its relapse.
+Although these treatments are effective, they cannot be used for a long-term because of having some potential serious side effects and systemic adverse effects.
+Thus, mental issues follow the stability of the disease and it is necessary to support it using a more beneficial method with less adverse effects [14].

-Vitamin D, is a group of fat-soluble vitamins which is synthesized largely in the lower layers of skin epidermis, it can also be gathered from foods and nutritional supplements.
-The role of vitamin D is very complex, plays a vital role in normal skin physiology, modulating immune response, regulation of keratinocytes proliferation, differentiation and apoptosis (causes stratum corneum) and synthesizes a barrier which is penetrable by fat [15].
-Also, vitamin D stimulates the production of cathelicidin antimicrobial peptide which is reduced in the treatment of Atopic dermatitis.
-Due to the existence of nuclear receptor of vitamin D in all types of immune cells, it’s clear that vitamin D can be responsible for expressions of genes which reproduce dendritic cells, macrophages and other antigen presenting cells.
-Vitamin D also inhibits the synthesis of IL-12 and IL-23 which reduces the number of Th1 cells as a result.
-This vitamin could increase the expression of cytokines such as IL-10 or differentiates the Treg cells, suggesting that lead to decrease allergic reactions [16, 17].
-Considering that the pathogenesis of Atopic dermatitis includes a number of disorders in epidermal barrier dysfunction or impaired immune responses, and vitamin D is a regulatory factor for both processes, there is a possibility that serum levels of vitamin D and the severity of Atopic dermatitis correlate [18, 19].
-Therefore, in the present study, we aimed to investigate the effects of vitamin D on clinical symptoms and the abundance of Treg cells in the patients suffering from Atopic dermatitis Display quotations of over 40 words, or as needed.
+Vitamin D is a member of a group of fat-soluble vitamins, which is largely synthesized in lower layers of skin epidermis.
+Moreover, it can be gathered from foods and nutritional supplements.
+The role of vitamin D is very complex, because it plays a vital role in normal skin physiology; immune response modulating; and regulation of keratinocytes proliferation, differentiation, and apoptosis (causes stratum corneum), and it also synthesizes a barrier that is penetrable by fat [15].
+In addition, vitamin D stimulates the production of cathelicidin antimicrobial peptide, which is reduced during the treatment of Atopic dermatitis.
+Due to the existence of nuclear receptor of vitamin D in all types of immune cells, it is clear that vitamin D is responsible for expressions of genes, which can reproduce dendritic cells, macrophages, and other antigen presenting cells.
+Vitamin D also inhibits the syntheses of both IL-12 and IL-23, which reduce the number of Th1 cells as a result.
+Furthermore, this vitamin could increase the expression of some cytokines like IL-10 or differentiate the Treg cells, which consequently lead to the decreased allergic reactions [16, 17].
+Considering that the pathogenesis of Atopic dermatitis includes a number of disorders in epidermal barrier dysfunction or the impaired immune responses, and given the fact that vitamin D is a regulatory factor for both of these processes, so there is a possibility that serum levels of vitamin D and the severity of Atopic dermatitis may be correlated [18, 19].
+Therefore, the present study aimed to investigate the effects of vitamin D on clinical symptoms and the abundance of Treg cells among patients suffering Atopic dermatitis Display quotations of over 40 words, or as needed.

 Methods